What to do if…

 What to do now

-- If this has happened before (even if it clears today): book a GP appointment for follow-up, because repeated “stuck food” can be linked to inflammation or narrowing that needs checking.
+- Arrange follow-up if this has happened before.
+If the food clears and you feel safe, book a GP appointment for recurrent episodes, because repeated food-stuck symptoms can be linked to inflammation, narrowing, reflux, or other swallowing problems that may need checking.

 What can wait

-- You do not need to “test” different foods or keep trying drinks.
+- You do not need to test different foods or drinks.

 Important reassurance